bassmanitram/dataclass-cli/README.md

 config = build_config(Config)
 ```

-That's it!
-Define your dataclass, add annotations as needed, and `build_config()` handles the rest.
+Define your dataclass, add annotations as needed, and call `build_config()` to parse command-line arguments.